 There were clear compliance issues troubling the BSI banking officials at that time and eventually Good Star opened its bank account at RBS Coutts in Zurich instead, despite clear compliance concerns by the staff of Coutts Zurich also.

-Lawyers acting for PetroSaudi (from the London branch of White & Case) had declared in the related correspondence that Good Star was a subsidiary of their company and that this US$700 million payment was to satisfy a “loan” owed to the parent company, which 1MDB had unaccountably agreed to pay as part of the joint venture agreement.
+Lawyers acting for PetroSaudi (from the London branch of White & Case) had declared in the related correspondence that this US$700 million payment was to satisfy a “loan” owed to the parent company, which 1MDB had unaccountably agreed to pay as part of the joint venture agreement.

 From: Yong, Jonathan [mailto:[email protected]]